danielhoherd/plexdl/README.md

 - cleanup
 - tests
 - make search type limited to movies, maybe add option to search for specific types
-- make this only use python3 because unicode
 - don't try to name files with characters that would be invalid